by Ken McAlpine

 I have been out on the water with Steve (not often enough for me, but perhaps too often for him), and I will tell you there is no finer way to spend a day.
 The waters of the Santa Barbara Channel are rife with life, and it is not unusual to encounter this life the instant you leave shore.
 One of the last times I went out with Steve, putting out of Ventura Harbor, we came on a nursery pod in less than five minutes, an achingly beautiful assemblage of common dolphins.
 The little ones — and I mean little, some looked to be about the size of an over-inflated football — executed the same scimitar leaps, barely a splash exiting and entering the morning-still water, as their parents, making you wonder if they exit the womb knowing how to leap perfectly.

 We drifted.
 Steve shot.
 The only sounds punctuating the quiet were the exhalations of the dolphins, the sound like a snorkel being cleared, and the marveling exclamations of two men.

-Drifting only a few hundred yards off shore, looking east we could clearly see Oxnard’s 22-story Topa Financial Tower.
-It was odd to think of men and women tucked in cubicles beneath artificial light, while we floated on a skein of ocean as dolphins streaked and lept, the morning sun playing off their sleek forms.
+Drifting only a few hundred yards offshore, looking east we could clearly see Oxnard’s 22-story Topa Financial Tower.
+It was odd to think of men and women tucked in cubicles beneath artificial light, while we floated on a skein of the ocean as dolphins streaked and lept, the morning sun playing off their sleek forms.